 WHY?
 Drastic and long-term dieting may severely affect the amount of breastmilk you produce.

-EXPERT ADVICE Dr Wong notes that you should observe a balanced diet for at least the first month of your baby’s life ― in other words, don’t restrict what you eat.
+EXPERT ADVICE The team at Thomson Parentcraft Centre notes that you should observe a balanced diet for at least the first month of your baby’s life ― in other words, don’t restrict what you eat.
 This is because you’ll require an additional 500 calories a day if you’re nursing.
-From the second month onwards, she advises that nursing mothers maintain a daily calorie intake of around 1,800 calories a day.
+From the second month onwards, she advises that nursing mothers maintain a daily calorie intake of around 1,800 to 2,000 calories a day, depending on your activity level.
 Her advice to women who want to regain their pre-baby shape ― start an exercise routine rather than dieting.

 Drinking too much water doesn’t mean it’ll increase the amount of milk you produce, eventhough too little water will affect your breastmilk output.